-Alternative 1 (No Action) would not revise the trip limit system in the exclusive economic zone (EEZ) for the Atlantic Southern Zone during Season 2 (October 1st to the end of February).
+Alternative 1 (No Action) would not revise the trip limit system in the exclusive economic zone (EEZ) for the Atlantic Southern Zone during Season 2 (October 1 to the end of February).

-North of the Flagler/Volusia County line the trip limit remains 3,500 pounds year-round.
-South of the Flagler/Volusia County line, beginning October 1 through the end of February, the trip limit is 75-fish via the emergency rule.
-After February 29, 2020, beginning October 1 to January 31st the trip limit is 50-fish.
-From February 1 through the end of February, the trip limit is 50-fish unless the National Marine Fisheries Service (NMFS) determines that less than 70% of the Season 2 quota has been landed by February 1, then the trip limit is raised to 75-fish.
-The actions in Framework 8 to the Fishery Management Plan (FMP) for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Regions would only modify the Season 2 trip limits South of the Flagler/Volusia boundary (29°25'N) to the Miami-Dade/Monroe, Florida, boundary (25°20'24"N).
+North of the Flagler/Volusia county line the trip limit remains 3,500 pounds year-round.
+South of the Flagler/Volusia county line, beginning October 1 through the end of February, the trip limit is 75-fish via the emergency rule.
+Beginning in 2020, from October 1st through January 31st the trip limit is 50 fish.
+From February 1 through the end of February, the trip limit is 50-fish unless the National Marine Fisheries Service determines that less than 70% of the Season 2 quota has been landed by February 1, then the trip limit is raised to 75-fish.
+The actions in Framework 8 to the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Regions would only modify the Season 2 trip limits South of the Flagler/Volusia boundary (29°25'N) to the Miami-Dade/Monroe, Florida, boundary (25°20'24"N).

 The action in this framework amendment is not expected to have a large impact on overall landings (Appendix D).
-Commercial harvest of Atlantic king mackerel in the Northern and Southern Zones is managed under an annual catch limit, (ACL), which is divided into two quotas for each zone, and trip limits help in ensuring catch does not exceed the ACL.
+Commercial harvest of Atlantic king mackerel in the Northern and Southern Zones is managed under an annual catch limit (ACL), which is divided into two quotas for each zone, and trip limits help in ensuring catch does not exceed the ACL.
 Generally, trip limits slow the rate of harvest and may reduce the number of regulatory discards associated with Atlantic king mackerel.
 In the past, trip limits have been effective in managing Atlantic king mackerel and the Season 2 quota has not been reached.
-Although Alternative 2, Alternative 3, Alternative 4 and Preferred Alternative 5 would implement increased trip limits for Atlantic king mackerel in the Southern Zone, the biological impacts on king mackerel would remain neutral because the harvest would remain constrained by the ACL.
-However, regulatory discards may increase if the fishing season closes early, constituting a negative biological effect.
+Because Alternative 1 (No Action) (after the expiration of the emergency rule) would not increase the trip limit, it could be expected to have the greatest biological benefit to the stock, followed by Alternative 2, Preferred Alternative 5, Alternative 3 and Alternative 4, which would each increase the trip limits.
+Regulatory discards may increase if the fishing season closes early, constituting a negative biological effect.
+However, ACLs are in place to prevent overfishing, and accountability measures are in place to take action if ACLs are exceeded.
 Modification of Atlantic king mackerel commercial trip limits would not be expected to have any impact on essential fish habitat, habitat areas of particular concern, protected species, or on bycatch.

-Alternative 2, Alternative 3, Alternative 4, and Preferred Alternative 5 propose a higher Season 2 trip limit for the EEZ south of the Flagler/Volusia County, Florida, boundary, and would be expected to directly benefit fishermen operating in the EEZ by allowing for larger landings and thereby increasing trip efficiency.
-Fishery stakeholders, as well as the South Atlantic Fishery Management Council's (South Atlantic Council) Mackerel Cobia Advisory Panel (AP), have indicated that Alternative 1 (No Action), prior to the implementation of the emergency rule, is preventing some fishermen from making profitable trips.
+Alternative 2, Alternative 3, Alternative 4, and Preferred Alternative 5 propose a higher Season 2 trip limit for the EEZ south of the Flagler/Volusia county line, Florida, boundary, and would be expected to directly benefit fishermen operating in the EEZ by allowing for larger landings and thereby increasing trip efficiency.
+Fishery stakeholders, as well as the South Atlantic Fishery Management Council's Mackerel Cobia Advisory Panel, have indicated that Alternative 1 (No Action), prior to the implementation of the emergency rule, is preventing some fishermen from making profitable trips.
 Low trip limits that result in decreased earnings could have negative indirect effects on coastal communities such lower job opportunities for crew in addition to lowering the supply of king mackerel to fish houses in the area.